S-A-P123/Super-Resolution/README.md

 **C. Satellite Specific Feature Calibration**

 The use of Channel Attention without Batch Normalization is a critical choice.
 Removing Batch Norm (as popularized by EDSR) preserves the absolute intensity range of satellite sensors, while CA prioritizes the structural features unique to aerial perspectives.
-#
-**Summary:** I could achieve a PSNR score of 35db+ and SSIM score of around 0.9 with this approach.